World Team Tennis (1974-1978)

 Born: 1973 – WTT founding franchise

 Folded: March 1979

-The Golden Gaters tennis team was the Bay Area franchise in the kooky co-ed World Team Tennis league of the mid-1970’s.
-Of the league’s original 16 franchises that debuted in 1974, the Golden Gaters were one of just two that remained standing in their original city when the league played its final season in 1978.
+The Golden Gaters tennis team was the Bay Area franchise in the co-ed World Team Tennis league of the mid-1970’s.
+Of the league’s original 16 franchises that debuted in 1974, the Golden Gaters were one of just two that remained standing in its original city when the league played its final season in 1978.
 (The Los Angeles Strings were the other).

 World Team Tennis packaged tennis as a co-ed team sport played in major hockey arenas across the United States.
-Each contest consisted of five matches – a single set of men’s and women’s singles, men’s and women’s doubles, and mixed doubles.
+Each contest consisted of five matches: a single set of men’s and women’s singles, men’s and women’s doubles, and mixed doubles.
 Each game won equated to a point and cumulative team points determined the winner.
 The league also dispensed with the stuffy decorum expected on the pro tour.
 Loud cheering, rock music and cornball promotions were welcomed in World Team Tennis, often to the shock and befuddlement of the European tour pros who filled the league’s rosters.

 World Team Tennis Media Guides